Alexisbol/ada-template-website/README.md

 <h3>Method</h3>

 <p>
-To respond to this question, you could begin by defining a consistent measure of performance.
+You could begin by defining a consistent measure of performance.
 Prices are not directly comparable across sectors because they have different levels and scales, so the first step is to work with returns, which normalize changes over time.
 </p>